 Bruce Anderson of Fulton County, New York, was a member of the 142nd New York Infantry, Company K. That gave him the unusual distinction of being an African-American soldier serving in a white Civil War regiment.
 Having earned the Medal of Honor for his actions during the Jan.
-15, 1865 infantry assault on Fort Fisher (”Voluntarily advanced with the head of the column and cut down the palisading”), he had to hire a lawyer to get the decoration.
+15, 1865 infantry assault on Fort Fisher (”Voluntarily advanced with the head of the column and cut down the palisading”), Anderson had to hire a lawyer to get the decoration.
 It was conferred on Dec.
 28, 1914.
-He lived in Amsterdam, N.Y. after the war, married twice and had children by both marriages.
+After the war, he lived in Amsterdam, N.Y., married twice, and had children.
 He died in 1922 and is buried in Amsterdam.